sagarsimha/search-algorithms/README.md

   c.
 Simulated Annealing on the TSP.
   d.
 Tabu Search on the TSP.
   e.
 Iterated Local Search (ILS) on the TSP.
-3. Genetic Algorithm
+3. Genetic Algorithm.
-4. Particle Swarm Optimization
+4. Particle Swarm Optimization.